dgerabagi/aiascent-dev/prompt.md

 ### A79.
 V2V Academy - Image Generation Script Guide
 - **Description:** A comprehensive guide for using the `generate_images.mjs` script to automate the creation of visual assets for the V2V Academy curriculum.
 - **Tags:** v2v, curriculum, images, script, automation, guide, tooling

+### A80.
+V2V Academy - Image Generation Test Harness Guide
+- **Description:** A guide for using the `image_harness.mjs` script to test static prompts with the Imagen 4 model, helping to diagnose prompt engineering issues and find an optimal prompt structure.
+- **Tags:** v2v, curriculum, images, script, automation, guide, tooling, testing, imagen
 </file_artifact>

 <file path="src/Artifacts/A1-Project-Vision-and-Goals.md">